rancher-sandbox/rancher-node-image/getting-started.md

 -	Server or VM with TPM 2.x

 Notes:
--	Some steps or options are skipped in the interest of clarity
+-	Some options are skipped in the interest of clarity
--	For additional simplicity, the image produces will auto-install
+-	For additional simplicity, the image produced here will auto-install
+  - This means that a server booted with the bootstrap image will have it's drive formatted

+//TODO write issues and link them
 Known issues at the time of writing:
 -	The creation of a Cluster object has to be done before editing the MachineInventory object to add it to the cluster.
 (The reconciliation trigger is currently only on edit)
-- Empty clusters created through the Rancher UI don't work correctly
+- Empty clusters created through the Rancher UI don't work correctly (due to an issue with namespaces)

 Phases: